martinvonz/jj/docs/config.md

   * The working-copy-commit is the `@` symbol, and is green.
   * Immutable nodes (as specified by the `immutable_heads()` revset) are represented with blue diamonds `◆`
+  * Conflicted commits are represented with red crosses `×`.
-  * Mutable commits are represented with ordinary uncolored circles `○`
+  * Other mutable commits are represented with ordinary uncolored circles `○`
-  * "Elided nodes" are specified with the "harpoon" symbol `⇋` to show that there are commits between the two nodes that are "cut" out, and not shown.
-  * Commits whose description begins with `wip:` are represented with a yellow `!` symbol.
+  * "Elided nodes" are represented with a tilde `~` to reflect the similarity to its usage for graphs with cut roots.

+For the ascii style graph colors are the same, while symbols differ due to the character set restriction.

 These symbols are chosen to be visually distinct from one another, with distinct colors.
 However, certain Unicode characters may not render correctly in all